 With the Easter weather forecast of doom for three of the four-day spring bank holiday weekend, today was the day to get out.
 And get out everyone did!
 Up and down the land, queues formed for just about everything, including Stowe House and Gardens near Buckingham.

 Whilst out on our walk this morning, two vivid speckled birds with yellow faces and breasts, burst out of the undergrowth and landed on a branch nearby.

 Chess Valley Watercress

-Drinking before lunchtime is not without risk; needing a loo whilst out on the trail, not finding the trail, or failing to turn up for lunch on time!
+Drinking before lunchtime is not without risk; needing a loo whilst out on the trail, not finding the trail, even failing to turn up for lunch!
 We were off to discover the flavours of the Chess Valley.